Tim Tebow: 2007 season

 On November 24, against Florida State, Tebow threw for three touchdowns and rushed for two in a 45–12 rout of the Seminoles.
 It was later revealed that Tebow fractured his right hand during the third quarter but played the rest of the game.
 He had to wear a cast for the next three weeks.
+He led the SEC in pass completion percentage and rushing touchdowns.

 After the 2007 season, Tebow was recognized as a first-team All-SEC selection and a consensus first-team All-American.
 He won the Heisman Trophy, given to the most outstanding college football player of the year.
 Tebow also received the Davey O'Brien Award, annually given to the best quarterback in the nation, on February 18 in Fort Worth, Texas.
+In addition, he won the Maxwell Award and AP Player of the Year.

 Heisman Trophy

 On December 8, 2007, Tebow was awarded the Heisman Trophy, finishing ahead of Arkansas's Darren McFadden, Hawaii's Colt Brennan, and Missouri's Chase Daniel.
 He was the first sophomore to win the Heisman Trophy.
 He garnered 462 first-place votes and 1,957 points, 254 points ahead of the runner-up, Arkansas running back Darren McFadden.
 He finished the regular season as the only player in FBS history to rush and pass for at least 20 touchdowns in both categories in the same season.
 He had 32 passing touchdowns, 23 rushing touchdowns, and became the third Florida player to win the Heisman Trophy, joining Steve Spurrier and Danny Wuerffel.